gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 informative:
   I-D.ietf-core-resource-directory:
-  RFC4279:
   RFC4301:
   RFC6347:
   RFC6749:
   RFC7228:
   RFC7231:
-  RFC7250:
   RFC7296:
   RFC7390:
   RFC8152:

 --- abstract

-This document describes a method to join a multicast group where communications are based on CoAP and secured with Object Security of CoAP (OSCORE).
+This document describes a method to join a multicast group where communications are based on CoAP and secured with Object Security for Constrained RESTful Environments (OSCORE).
 The proposed method delegates the authentication and authorization of client nodes that join a multicast group through a Group Manager server.
 This approach builds on the ACE framework for Authentication and Authorization, and leverages protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.

 --- middle

 # Introduction {#sec-introduction}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} is a method for application layer protection of CoAP messages, using the CBOR Object Signing and Encryption (COSE) {{RFC8152}}, and enabling end-to-end security of CoAP payload and options.